 - Energy efficiency: Restrictive air filters can degrade the efficiency of your HVAC system, so you might need to find a balance between effective filtration and the efficient operation of your equipment.

-- Operational integrity: In some cases, restrictive air filters can actually overwork your HVAC system and lead to premature equipment failure.
+- Operational integrity: In some cases, restrictive air filters can overwork your HVAC system and lead to premature equipment failure.

 - Simplicity of maintenance: If you’ve forgotten to change your filter in the past, it might make sense to use filters that only require replacement or cleaning once or twice per year.